ome/omero-documentation/omero/sysadmins/unix/install-web.rst

     :doc:`install-web/walkthrough/omeroweb-install-with-server-centos7-ice3.6`
         Instructions for installing OMERO.web with OMERO.server
-        from scratch on CentOS 7 with Ice 3.6.
+        on CentOS 7 with Ice 3.6.

     :doc:`install-web/walkthrough/omeroweb-install-with-server-ubuntu-ice3.6`
         Instructions for installing OMERO.web with
-        OMERO.server from scratch on Ubuntu 16.04 with Ice 3.6.
+        OMERO.server on Ubuntu 16.04 with Ice 3.6.

     :doc:`install-web/walkthrough/omeroweb-install-with-server-debian-ice3.6`
         Instructions for installing OMERO.web with
-        OMERO.server from scratch on Debian 9 with Ice 3.6.
+        OMERO.server on Debian 9 with Ice 3.6.

     :doc:`install-web/walkthrough/omeroweb-install-osx-ice3.6`
         Instructions for installing OMERO.web from scratch on